Edwin Erwin Phillips

 Montréal, Quebec

 The eastern European country of Poland had suffered greatly during the Second World War and there was a serious shortage of medical supplies.
-The Canadian Red Cross donated tons of penicillin in response to the humanitarian crisis there after the end of the war and the military agreed to transport it overseas from Canada.
+The Canadian Red Cross donated tons of penicillin in response to the humanitarian crisis there and the military agreed to transport the supplies overseas from Canada.

-On November 4, 1945, the Flying Fortress aircraft carrying the vitally needed medicine to Warsaw, Poland, crashed into a hilltop near Halle, Germany, and burst into flames.
+On 4 November 1945, the Flying Fortress aircraft carrying these vitally needed medicines to Warsaw crashed into a hilltop near Halle, Germany, and burst into flames.
+Sgt.
 Phillips and the four other crew members on board were killed in the accident.
 The fallen Canadian airmen are buried at Munster Heath Cemetery in Germany and are commemorated on the Canada's Air Force Poland Humanitarian Plaque.